2310 Criteria for Immediate or Expedited Responses to Service Requests

 CAS – A referral to MEPD must be sent within two business days of the home visit for the annual functional reassessment.

-PHC – If it is not mandatory to enroll the person in STAR+PLUS, the transfer to PHC must be completed within 14 calendar days.
-If it is mandatory to enroll the person in STAR+PLUS, leave the person on FC, but start the process for the person’s enrollment in STAR+PLUS.
+PHC—If enrolling the person in STAR+PLUS is not mandatory, the transfer to PHC must be completed within 14 calendar days.
+If enrolling the person in STAR+PLUS is mandatory, leave the person on FC but start the process for the person’s enrollment in STAR+PLUS.

 Financial eligibility must be redetermined for FC within 24 months of the last eligibility determination.

-Example: if MEPD previously determined the person was ineligible for CAS due to resources, staff must review the person’s financial status.
-If it appears the person would now meet CAS requirements, staff must assist the person in completing a new Form H1200, Application for Assistance – Your Texas Benefits, and obtain verification of income and resources to send to MEPD.
+Example: If MEPD previously determined the person was ineligible for CAS due to resources, staff must review the person’s financial status.
+If it appears the person now meets CAS requirements, staff must help the person complete a new Form H1200, Application for Assistance – Your Texas Benefits, and obtain verification of income and resources to send to MEPD.

 Related Policy